HashenUdara/hashenudara/README.md

 ## Hey there, I'm Hashen  👋🏻
 #### Co-founder  [@xleron](https://xeleron.dev)
-A design-focused developer with a strong eye for aesthetics and a passion for crafting interactive and user-friendly web using technologies like Next.js, React, Tailwindcss &  Webflow.
+A design-focused developer with a strong eye for aesthetics and a passion for crafting interactive and user-friendly web using technologies like Next.js, React, TailwindCSS &  Webflow.

 ## Who am I 👀
 I thrive as a front-end developer, channeling my passion into creating remarkable web applications.
-My expertise lies in leveraging  Next.js, React, & Node.js to build, fast, and scalable websites.
+My expertise lies in leveraging  Next.js, React, & Node.js to build, fast, & scalable websites.
 I am committed to continuous learning and skill improvement within these domains, always striving to stay at the forefront of industry trends.

 As a programming enthusiast, I have an insatiable appetite for knowledge and love to gather insights along my journey.
 Additionally, my design-focused approach ensures that I bring a keen sense of aesthetics to my projects, creating user-friendly experiences.